zammad/zammad-documentation/install/docker-compose.rst

 .. code-block:: sh

-   $ docker exec zammad-docker-compose-zammad-railsserver-1 /docker-entrypoint.sh rails c
+   $ docker exec -it zammad-docker-compose-zammad-railsserver-1 /docker-entrypoint.sh rails c

 Same as above but it will open an interactive shell which you can use to run multiple commands/ use autocomplete.